ALDH2-consortium/aldh2-consortium.github.io/_tabs/How-To-Get-Involved.md

 icon: fas fa-user-plus
 order: 3
 ---
 If you are a researcher working with, or leading, a cohort in East or Southeast Asia (e.g., Japan, China, Taiwan, Korea, Cambodia) and you are interested in joining this Consortium, please email chloe.slaney@bristol.ac.uk.
+Once a protocol and principles of collaboration have been drafted, please complete [this form] (<iframe width="640px" height="480px" src="https://forms.office.com/e/Xgf2LNfqpu?embed=true" frameborder="0" marginwidth="0" marginheight="0" style="border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>)

 **NOTE: To be involved, cohorts are required to have *ALDH2* genotype data available and phenotype data for at least 1 of 3 key aims (listed below)**.